KQM-git/HSRNews/readme.md

 - Fixes an issue in certain maps of the Xianzhou Luofu where tapping interactable buttons may be ineffective and lead to a "Cannot redirect" message after using the Control Panel to move obstacles.

 - Fixes an issue where there is a chance of being unable to progress the interactive event after receiving a message from the Delivery Person.
 Trailblazers who encountered this issue should expect the Express Crew to resolve it before 2024/06/28 23:59:00 (global).

 - Fixes an issue where the "Stickers, So Many Stickers" Achievement could not be fulfilled under certain conditions.

+- Fixes an issue where additional rewards for the "Periodic Demon Lord" Occurence in the Simulated Universe and Divergent Universe couldn't be claimed when using certain characters.

 ■2024/06/19

 - Fixes an issue where Trailblazers may stay in a locked map after leaving the Victory Zone when using the Finality's Vision function to enter locked maps early and play the Aetherium Wars.
 After the fix, Trailblazers will return to the "Old Weapon Testing Ground" map instead.

 - Fixes an issue in the Trailblaze Continuance "Jarilo-VI — Future Market (II)" mission, where Trailblazers may not be able to operate the Automaton Stealth Bomb, preventing further progress for the mission.

+- Fixes an issue where you may encounter the "No data" and "Failed to obtain data.
+Please check your network and try again (-102)" messages when you tap the "Warp — Records" menu.

 - Fixes an issue where, under certain conditions, failed explorations in "Divergent Universe" may be abnormally displayed in the "Trailblazer Profile — Battle Records Showcase".